 Our feedback shows the pupils attending OK Music School are being helped to:

-- Improve communication skills
+- Have improved communication skills

-- Improve social skills and make friends
+- Have improved social skills and make friends

 - Gain confidence and pride